Drommedhar/DS3FogRandoOverlay/README.md

 2. Install .NET 8.0 SDK
 3. Open `DS3FogRandoOverlay.sln` in Visual Studio or your preferred IDE
 4. Build and run the solution

-### Submitting Changes
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes and add tests if applicable
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

 ## License